mghods95/BCN-Seminar/BlockchaininFinance/README.md

 - Wire these examples to a tiny simulated P2P network or consensus demo so you can show transactions being broadcast and included in blocks.
 - Split into modules and add unit tests for each behavior to show testable financial logic.

 License: Use freely in your presentation.
-If you want, I can create a PR to QuantLet/BCN-Seminar with these files — tell me the desired path (e.g., examples/blockchain-finance/) and whether to open the PR from your branch.